danieljudd/danieljudd/README.md

 I primarily use Git to control my files and for backup and restoration.

 Current using Windows 10 and Debian for when things need to get done - I'm a fan of stability and security.

-My phone is usually put out of sight and out of mind, unless I'm outside in the elements then I just scribble and plan most things in a small and plain notebook.
+I just scribble and plan most things in a small and plain notebook and my phone is usually placed out of sight and out of mind.

 I have no preferred IDE, but I like debuggers that work well and remains in my set PATH variable.